Afanc/colorizing_things/README.md

 ### Final Architecture:

-Our final architecture is a Unet SAGAN, making use of both self-attention layers and the Unet residuals design.
+Our final architecture is a Unet SAGAN, making use of both self-attention layers and the Unet's residuals design as proposed by Ronneberger et al. (2015) [https://arxiv.org/pdf/1505.04597.pdf].

-The generator is using the weights of the pretrained vgg19 on Imagenet by transfer learning and all weights were trained or finetuned.
+The generator is using the weights of the pretrained vgg19 (convolutional layers only) on Imagenet by transfer learning and all weights were trained or finetuned.

 We use batch normalization and spectral normalization in the generator, activation functions are ReLu in the generator (except after the very last layer, where we use tanh) and LeakyReLu in the discriminator.